Osteopathy and You

 Your child’s back pain may benefit from osteopathic treatment.
 Using gentle manual therapy an osteopath will help to resolve any stresses and strains that are affecting their body and relieve their pain.
 They can also provide lifestyle advice that may help to prevent the problem from coming back.

 Cranial osteopathy for babies & children

 Osteopaths are statutory regulated primary healthcare professionals.
 Undergraduate training for osteopaths includes paediatrics, and osteopaths are qualified to work with babies and children.
 Osteopaths are trained to screen for medical conditions and will tell you if you need to see another healthcare professional.

 Osteopathy is a gentle treatment suitable for children and babies.
 Babies’ skeletons are softer than an adults’ and osteopaths will therefore use gentler techniques such as cranial osteopathy when treating babies.
 Gentle manipulation could help soothe and relax your baby.
 Osteopaths can also give postural advice relating to breastfeeding.

-At Lisa Gibbs & Associates two of our osteopaths have specific post-graduate qualifications in paediatric osteopathy, and can assess your child to see what might help.
+At Lisa Gibbs & Associates three of our osteopaths have specific post-graduate qualifications in paediatric osteopathy, and can assess your child to see what might help.
 Please let us know if you want to see one of these specialist osteopaths.